abajwa-hw/security-workshops/Setup-kerberos-IPA.md

 exit
 ```

-- Open Hue and notice it no longer works e.g. FileBrowser givers error
+- Open Hue and notice it **no longer works** e.g. FileBrowser givers error
 http://sandbox.hortonworks.com:8000

-- Make Ambari/Hue config changes to allow it to work in Kerborized environment and to allow login of LDAP users using instructions [here](https://github.com/abajwa-hw/security-workshops/blob/master/Setup-Hue-kerberos-LDAP.md)
+- **Make the config changes needed to make Hue work on a LDAP enbled kerborized cluster using steps [here](https://github.com/abajwa-hw/security-workshops/blob/master/Setup-Hue-kerberos-LDAP.md)**

 - Confirm that paul user does not have unix account (we already saw it present in LDAP via JXplorer)
 ```